Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Juran was one of the first to apply modern methods to address the problem of quality, according to Rita McGrath, an author and strategy professor at Columbia Business School.
 “Unlike other theorists of the day, he believed that you could build in quality from the very first point at which a product or service was designed,” she explained.

-Juran’s management theory relies on three tenets, all designed to foster the highest level of product and service quality.
+Juran’s management theory relies on three core tenets, often referred to as the “Juran Trilogy.”
+These principles are designed to foster the highest level of product and service quality.

-The key steps in Juran’s theory on quality encompass three fundamental stages: quality planning, quality control and quality improvement.
-Today, these stages are known as the Juran Trilogy or the Quality Trilogy.
-They are used to both describe the quality management journey and establish quality control best practices.
+The key steps in Juran’s theory encompass three fundamental stages: quality planning, quality control and quality improvement.
+Today, these stages are used to describe the quality management journey and establish best practices for reducing waste.

-Quality planning focuses on instituting quality by design (and sometimes is referred to as Design for Six Sigma).
+• Quality planning: This stage focuses on instituting quality by design (sometimes referred to as Design for Six Sigma).
 Specifically, it promotes designing a product, service, idea or information together with the processes that will produce the final iteration.
-This innovative method creates processes and design features that cater to customers’ needs.
+This method creates processes and design features that cater to customers’ needs.

-After the planning process, quality control also measures progress and evaluates performance.
-To conduct successful quality control, a business should outline what should be measured to evaluate the goal’s achievement.
+• Quality control: After the planning process, quality control measures progress and evaluates performance.
+To conduct successful quality control, a business should outline what should be measured to evaluate goal achievement.
 Is there a gap between where the process should be and where it currently is?
-Then the business should develop a method such as quality improvement to act on the gap and rectify the difference.
+If a discrepancy exists, the business should develop a method — such as quality improvement — to act on the gap and rectify the difference.

 FYIDid you know